Ichbinjoe/MCAuthenticator/README.md

 ## Contributing

 We love contributions!
 Feel free to fork this project and  PR any changes/ enhancements!
-Of note, we use the MIT License, which is listed (here)[LICENSE.txt].
+Of note, we use the MIT License, which is listed [here](https://github.com/Ichbinjoe/MCAuthenticator/blob/master/LICENSE.txt).

 ## Reporting Issues/Bugs or Suggesting Additions